-The grant supports innovative efforts that align with 2021 funding priorities to:
+The grant supports innovative efforts that align with our 2023 priorities to:

-- Prevent alcohol misuse and substance abuse with an emphasis on engaging youth.
+- Prevent alcohol misuse and substance abuse with an emphasis on youth.

-Review eligibility guidelines below prior to submission.
-Funding requests should show a relationship to the health issues identified on the application.
-Please submit a W-9 tax form with the application (required).
+Funding requests should relate to the health issues identified on the application.
+A W-9 tax form is required with the application.

-- Funding can be used to launch new projects and programs or improve programs that already exist.
+- Funding can be used to launch new projects and programs or improve existing programs.

-- Lead applicant must have tax-exempt status according to the IRS.
+- Lead applicant must have tax-exempt status from the IRS.

 - For-profit organizations

 - Labor or fraternal groups